Optimal transport and control of an active particle near a plane wall: Benchmarks and estimations

 \subsection{The bulk limit}

 In the limit $H_0 \to \infty$, we have ${\mu} \to \mu_0$ and $v^{\mathcal A} \to 0$, and thus, Eq.~(\ref{eq:mainLE}) reduces to the motion of an overdamped colloidal particle in a harmonic trap in the bulk fluid, which was studied by Schmiedl and Seifert~\cite{schmiedl2007optimal}.
-By variational calculus, the minimum-work protocol for $0 < t < t_f$ is the linear ramp
+By variational calculus, the minimum-work protocol for $0 < t < t_f$ is the linear ramp (along with instantaneous jumps at the endpoints, as described below)

-with $\lambda^*(0^+) = \lambda_i$ and $\lambda^*(t_f^-) = \lambda_f$, accompanied by instantaneous jumps at the endpoints whose amplitude is set by the boundary conditions of the Euler--Lagrange equation.
+We note that in Ref.\cite{schmiedl2007optimal}, $\lambda_i$ was considered to be origin without the loss of generality since the protocol was for transport of the particle in the bulk fluid.
+Thus, the above expression appears without $\lambda_i$ in Ref.\cite{schmiedl2007optimal}.
+In contrast, the translation invariance is lost for motion of colloidal particle near a plane wall.
+Thus, we need to have an explicit form of $\lambda_i$ in the optimal protocol.
+In addition: $\lambda^*(0^+) = \lambda_i$ and $\lambda^*(t_f^-) = \lambda_f$, accompanied by instantaneous jumps at the endpoints whose amplitude is set by the boundary conditions of the Euler--Lagrange equation.
 The corresponding minimum mean work is

 and, not unexpectedly, $W^* \to 0$ as $t_f \to \infty$.
-For the parameters used throughout ($k = 1$, $\Delta H = 5$, $t_f = 2$) this gives $W^* = 6.25$.
-The dashed lines in all protocol figures show this solution at the relevant boundary conditions; the GA result at $H_0 = 1000$ is compared against $W^*$ as the primary validation of the method (Section~\ref{sec:validation}).
+For the parameters used throughout ($\lambda_f - \lambda_i= 5b$, $t_f = 2\tau$) this gives $W^* = 6.25$.
+The dashed lines in all protocol figures show this solution at the relevant boundary conditions; the result of method in section \ref{sec:model} at $H_0 = 1000$ is compared against $W^*$ as the primary validation of the method (Section~\ref{sec:validation}).

 It is worth noting that the bulk solution possesses a time-reversal symmetry: the protocol for transport from $H_0$ to $H_0+\Delta H$ is the exact time-reversal of the return protocol, and both achieve the same $W^*$.
-This symmetry follows from the spatial uniformity of the bulk dynamics and is broken near the wall, as shown in Section~\ref{sec:symmetry}.
+This symmetry follows from the spatial uniformity of the bulk dynamics and is broken due to activity, as shown in Section~\ref{sec:activity}.